-This workplace programme is based on The Music Diet book by neuroscientist Dr Julia Jones aka Dr Rock.
+This workplace wellness programme is based on The Music Diet book by Dr Julia Jones aka Dr Rock.

 HOW DOES IT WORK?

-Music also triggers strong emotional memories and can produce high levels of engagement because they are fun.
-Having fun is also a hugely important aspect of wellness.
+Music also triggers strong emotional memories and can produce high levels of engagement and fun.
+Having fun is also a hugely important aspect of wellness!

-We will show you how to appropriately harness sound as a highly effective tool for wellness and performance (through the human voice, natural sounds, music and the sound of silence)
+We'll show you when and how to appropriately harness sound as a highly effective tool for wellness and performance (through the human voice, natural sounds, music and the sound of silence).

 THE MUSIC DIET STORY

-Dr Julia Jones (aka Dr Rock) has been examining the effects of music on the brain for over 25 years.
-She promotes the importance of looking after brain health as well as body health.
-She shows how music and sound are particularly effective tools when it comes to brain health.
+Dr Julia Jones (aka Dr Rock) has been examining the effects of sound and music on the brain for over 25 years.
+She promotes the importance of looking after brain health as well as body health and show clients how to harness sound and vision based techniques to boost brain function and wellness.
 Julia first began prescribing music in the 1990s while working as a psychologist, helping young GB Olympic squads achieve peak performance by controlling anxiety and boosting motivation, focus and confidence.
-Her MSc, MBA and PhD research has featured in scientific journals, trade publications and across print, TV and radio.
+Her MSc, MBA and PhD research further examined the effects of music and has featured in scientific journals, trade publications and across print, TV and radio.
 She is a leading expert in this field, a member of the Royal Society for Public Health and the British Neuroscience Association.
-As a lifelong learner Julia is continuing to examine the neuroscience of mental health at King's College London.
-Julia sits on the Mayor of London's Music Board, the UK Parliamentary Group for AI, contributed to the UK Parliamentary Group for Longevity, presented at the UN's World Urban Forum, led the Music in Society inquiry at the House of Lords and wrote a music strategy for the NHS' first dementia village in 2019.
+As a lifelong learner (and as part of her own brain plasticity routine) Julia is continuing to examine the neurobiology of mental health at King's College London (Institute of Psychiatry, Psychology & Neuroscience) and music analysis at Oxford University.
+Julia currently sits on the Mayor of London's Music Board, the UK Parliamentary Group for AI, contributed to the UK Parliamentary Group for Longevity, presented at the UN's World Urban Forum, led the Music in Society inquiry at the House of Lords and recently wrote a music strategy for the NHS' first dementia village.
 She is also a Certified personal trainer, sleep scientist, a DJ, musician and published songwriter.

 In 2019, Julia wrote 'The Music Diet' to spread awareness regarding the phenomenal effects of music and sound on the brain and body.
 The book highlighted decades of neuroscience research and gave simple tips showing how to use music to boost brain and body wellness.
 The aim was to encourage people to consume a little music every day (through listening, singing, dancing, learning, playing, moving) as part of their daily diet.
 Following the success of the book, The Music Diet in-office workplace wellness programme was launched in November 2019 to help employers offer their workforces a new approach to health.
 A virtual version of the programme was launched in April 2020 in response to the Covid-19 pandemic to help home workers maintain mental and physical wellbeing during lockdown.

-Julia's latest book - The Brain Rocks - will be published in September 2020 and will act as a manual of 'brain hacks' showing you how to maximise the power of your brain to boost your wellbeing and performance.
+Julia's latest book - The Brain Rocks - will be published in September 2020 and is designed to act as a mini manual of brain tools showing you how to maximise the power of your brain to boost your wellbeing and performance.

 (Photo: "Dr Rock by Rankin" for www.letsreset.com)